Bohuslän: Heraldry

 Bohuslän was granted its arms at the time of the funeral for Charles X Gustav of Sweden in 1660.
 It was identical to the arms of the Town of Kungälv.
 In 1962 the higher claim of the town was established and a variation for the arms of the county was introduced.
 The coat of arms is surmounted by a ducal coronet.
 Blazon: 'Argent, a Castle embattled Gules with one embattled Tower of the same and two doors Or hinged Sable between a Sword point upwards and Lion rampant holding the Tower both Azure langued and armed Or."

 Geography

-The geography is distinguished by the rocky coast, bordering an archipelago: there are about 3,000 islands and 5,000 islets (skerries).
+Bohuslän is distinguished by its rocky coast bordering an archipelago: there are about 3,000 islands and 5,000 islets (skerries).
 These make up the northern part of the Gothenburg archipelago, Sweden's second largest after Stockholm archipelago.
-In old days, the seascape was renowned for its many reefs and sunken rocks which caused many shipwrecks.
-Two of the largest islands, Orust and Tjörn, constitute their own municipalities.
-Both islands have a distinctive culture and history.
-However, the rocky terrain cannot be said to be mountainous: the highest point is Björnepiken at 222 meters.
+In the past, the seascape was renowned for its many reefs and sunken rocks which caused many shipwrecks.
+Two of the largest islands, Orust and Tjörn, are their own municipalities.
+Both islands have a distinct culture and history.
+The highest point is Björnepiken at 222 meters.

 Sweden's only threshold fjord, Gullmarn or Gullmarsfjorden, is located near Lysekil.
 It is 25 km long and 1 to 3 km wide with a maximum depth of 118.5 m.
 The fjord is home to unique marine life.

 Bohuslän's coastline was ranked 7th among the world's last great wilderness areas by CNN Travel.